anthonychu/python-durable-preview/README.md

 ## Deploy to Azure

-Some components need to run Python Durable Functions are not yet available on the Linux Consumption plan in Azure.
+Some components needed to run Python Durable Functions are not yet available on the Linux Consumption plan in Azure.
 For now, you'll package the app in a Docker container and deploy it to Azure Function's Elastic Premium plan.

 ### Build the container